-In the quick reviews below we tell you about the things you need to know
+In the quick reviews below you’ll find out what you need to watch for.
+And what you need to know about each drive.

-Number One : WD Elements Portable Hard Drive
+Number 1 : WD Elements Portable Hard Drive

 WD Elements Features

-The Elements Portable Hard Drive is classed as a basic drive.
-This means that there is no integral backup software provided on the hard drive, password protection or encryption on the hard drive for your files.
+Your Elements Portable Hard Drive is a basic drive.
+This means that you’ll find no bundled backup software.
+Or password protection.
+Or encryption on the WD Elements drive itself.

-You can even set up encryption for your files via Mac OS if you’re particularly sensitive about your information.
+You can even set up encryption for your files with Mac OS.
+If you’re particularly sensitive about your information.

 WD Elements Reliability

-And of course the beauty of buying through Amazon is that should you be extremely unlucky and receive a dead on arrival unit.
-Amazon takes care of you and you can send it straight back for a replacement.
+And of course there is the beauty of buying through Amazon.
+Because should you be extremely unlucky and receive a dead on arrival unit.
+Amazon takes care of the replacement.